-Financial Statements Page Report of Independent Registered Public Accounting Firm (PCAOB ID No. 34) F-2 Consolidated Balance Sheets as of December 31, 2022 and 2021 F-4 Consolidated Statements of Operations and Comprehensive Income (Loss) for the Years Ended December 31, 2022, 2021, and 2020 F-5 Consolidated Statements of Equity for the Years Ended December 31, 2022, 2021, and 2020 F-6 Consolidated Statements of Cash Flows for the Years Ended December 31, 2022, 2021, and 2020 F-7 Notes to Consolidated Financial Statements F-9 Schedule III - Real Estate Assets and Accumulated Depreciation F-33
+Financial Statements Page Report of Independent Registered Public Accounting Firm (PCAOB ID No. 34) 5.0 Report of Independent Registered Fublic Accounting Him (FCAOD ID No. 54) F-2 Consolidated Balance Sheets as of December 31, 2022 and 2021 F-4 Consolidated Statements of Operations and Comprehensive Income (Loss) for the Years Ended December 31, 2022, 2021, and 2020 F-5 Consolidated Statements of Equity for the Years Ended December 31, 2022, 2021, and 2020 F-6 Consolidated Statements of Cash Flows for the Years Ended December 31, 2022, 2021, and 2020 F-7 Notes to Consolidated Financial Statements F-9 Schedule III - Real Estate Assets and Accumulated Depreciation F-33 All schedules other than the one listed in the index have been emitted as the required information is either not applied alo or the information

-^{} All schedules other than the one listed in the index have been omitted as the required information is either not applicable or the information is already presented in the consolidated financial statements or the related notes.
+All schedules other than the one listed in the index have been omitted as the required information is either not applicable or the information is already presented in the consolidated financial statements or the related notes.